Voicero-ai/Wordpress-Plugin/readme.txt

 = Do I need a Voicero.AI account? =
 Yes.
 You must sign up at voicero.ai to receive your access key and manage your AI assistant.
 The account starts free and will auto connect you with one button click.

-= Will this affect my site’s performance? =
+= Will this affect my site's performance? =
 No. Voicero.AI is fully asynchronous and optimized to avoid blocking your frontend or admin experience.

 = Does this work with WooCommerce? =